The ESSENTIAL Guide to Sending an Engine on a Pallet

 All exposed openings and ports must then be sealed to prevent dirt or water ingress.
 This should be done using:

-• Proper threaded plugs or caps where available
+- Proper threaded plugs or caps where available

-• High-quality tape
+- High-quality tape

-• Plastic sheeting secured firmly in place
+- Plastic sheeting secured firmly in place

 Vulnerable components should also be protected.
 We strongly recommend covering items such as sensors, wiring looms, pulleys and turbo inlets using foam padding or bubble wrap, secured so it cannot come loose during handling.

-Securing the engine to a pallet
+Securing the engine for transport

 Preventing movement during transit